wentaozhu/protein-cascade-cnn-lstm/README.md

 seqpssmmultitask8 is to use 21 amino acid and 21 sequence profile to predict 8 classes and solvent property.

+cb6133idp538seq3.py is to use cb6133 + idp538 to do Q3 task.
+Other settings are the same as seq8

+cb6133idp538seqpssm3.py is to use cb6133+idp538 to do Q3 task.
+Other settings are the same as seqpssm8

+cb6133seq3.py is to use cb6133 to do Q3 task.
+Other settings are the same as seq8 and cb6133idp538seq3.py

+cb6133seqpssm3.py is to use cb6133 to do Q3 task.
+Other seetings are the same as seqpssm8 and cb6133idp538seq3.py

+cb6133seqpssmmultitask3.py is to use cb6133 to do Q3 multi-class task.
+Other settings are the same as seqpssmmultitask8.

 test*.py is for getting the predicted labels and calculate the precision, recall.

 Pretrained weights for the three models can be downloaded from https://drive.google.com/open?id=0B5Hl9mO74DHvT2VIWGVkMG5XU2s

+Extra dataset can be downloaded from https://drive.google.com/open?id=0B5Hl9mO74DHvT2VIWGVkMG5XU2s